Vyral/base-template/_posts/2018-09-20-see-what-makes-topsail-state-park-a-phenomenal-place-to-explore.md

 {% include youtube.html %}

-Topsail State Park is one of the staples of Miramar Beach, and I have a quick aerial tour of the area to show you today.
+Topsail State Park is one of the staples of Miramar Beach and Santa Rosa Beach, and I have a quick aerial tour of the area to show you today.
 With many lakes and walking trails to choose from, it’s a phenomenal place to explore.
 The Gulf frontage is untouched, and is surrounded by some of the most incredible resorts along our coastline.

 {% include pullquote.html %}